 I Built My Name First.My Business Caught Up Later.

-When I started L3ad Solutions, I had a choice: make myself the brand or make the company the brand.
-I chose to build Nathaniel first, sharing what I was learning in real time.
+When I started out, I had a choice: make myself the brand or make the company the brand.
+I chose to build my own name first, sharing what I was learning in real time.

 That felt risky at the time, but it forced me to stay honest and keep shipping work that actually worked.

 Here's what I noticed: people buy from people, not logos.
-When someone reads something I wrote about how I broke a client's site or what I learned at Intel, they're deciding if they trust me before they ever think about trusting a company.
+When someone reads something I wrote about how I broke a client's site or what I learned in operations, they're deciding if they trust me before they ever think about trusting a company.

 A personal brand is portable.
-If I shut down L3ad Solutions tomorrow, my reputation travels with me.
+If I shut the business down tomorrow, my reputation travels with me.

 A business brand is tied to the entity.

-My name brought credibility to L3ad Solutions.
-The company's work brought substance to my brand.
+My name brought credibility to the company.
+The company's work brought substance to my name.

-Worth trying: Pick one platform (LinkedIn, your own blog, Twitter) and commit to sharing one real observation or lesson per week for the next month.
-Don't sell anything.
-Just show your thinking.
+Pick one platform, LinkedIn, your own blog, wherever your buyers are, and commit to sharing one real observation or lesson a week for a month.
+Don't sell anything, just show your thinking.
 Notice who reaches out.
+People trust a person before they trust a logo.